jellyfin-archive/jellyfin-docs/general/networking/caddy.md

 reverse_proxy 127.0.0.1:8096
 ```

-To get HTTPS, simply change the first line to your domain name:
+To get HTTPS, simply change the first line to your domain name.

 ```txt
 example.com